RedFu01/skyhigh-v2/README.md

 }
 ```

 The `radius` is a string which is not used for computing but to describe the order.
 When the order is finished a email is sent to the adress specified in `email`.
-The steps array contains objects.
+The steps array contains objects explained below.
 Those steps are executed one after another.
 Every step creates an new mongoDB collection with its output data.
 The collection is named according to the type of the step.

 #### Steps